 This slow feeder toy is fairly simple in design, but will likely be challenging enough for most problem solvers.
 The small tumbler is filled with food or treats, and is meant to be batted at or turned to release said comestibles into a maze-like dish.
 Like the first toy in this list, it can double as a food bowl for those quick eaters; however, it makes for a wonderful toy for just about any sharp-brained feline.

 Toys for Interactors

 Now, typically I would discourage playing with your hands, but if your interactor needs some one-on-one playtime, this nifty little toy might be a good choice.
-The soft glove has rigid, puppet-like pieces for each finger, and attached to those fingers are long teaser toys.
-So although you will still technically be playing with your hands, you will keep about at much distance as you would with a regular teaser toy, but still maintain that important personal touch.
+The soft glove has floppy, elongated fingers with stringy balls toys at the tips.
+So although you will still technically be playing with your hands, you will keep about as much distance as you would with a regular teaser toy, but still maintain that important personal touch.